pfeatherstone/https/README.md

 $ ab -A Tommy:Aldridge -n 500000 -c <C> -k https://localhost:8000/ok
 ```

-Note, the example server is single threaded, uses C++20 coroutines and basic authentication (not particularly well optimized).
-I modified the program to use TLS 1.2 as `ab` doesn't support TLS 1.3.
-I have an Intel(R) Core(TM) i7-9750H CPU @ 2.60GHz 12 core processor.
+Note, the example server is single threaded, uses C++20 coroutines and basic authentication.
+The tests were undertaken on an Intel(R) Core(TM) i7-9750H CPU @ 2.60GHz 12 core processor.
 I'm using gcc 13.1.0 and openssl 3.0.2.
-Here are the results:

 | Transport | Connections | Requests / s |
 | --------- | ----------- | -------------|